 Not long ago, I was asked by a client what my "secret sauce" for writing great proposals is.
 I thought about it, and realized there is no secret!
 Writing clearly is the first step.
 The second is applying tried-and-true techniques picked up from being a magazine journalist, a technical author, and, yes, even a poet.

-In more than 20 years in the business, I have found that if I'm writing regularly about technology, management, and other topics, it makes sense to get hands-on.
+After more than 20 years in the business, I have found that if I'm writing regularly about technology, management, and other topics, it makes sense to get hands-on.
 As a technologist and management consultant, I am able to incorporate my expertise into technical responses.
 Here is a snapshot of my approach to making a technical response stand out:

 I build an accurate "fact bank," a series of statements describing the company and its past performances.
 Before I start filling in the bullets from the "pink" version of the technical response, I go through source material for the company and write down 5-10 sentences that precisely describe the successes of the firm, how the team works, major features of our solution, and how those features translate into important benefits.
 During on-going review, Workbench notifies the client, so that they review the "fact bank" and make any necessary corrections, additions, or deletions.
 After they do that, I incorporate their edits.
 Now I have the body of pre-approved content I use to construct the technical response, and I know what I'm writing is factually accurate.
 The clients is able to review drafts, stored in the document management tab in Workbench, knowing a draft addresses the PWS/SOW in a compelling way that's on the mark.